 We landed in Zagreb via a connect through Frankfurt one late afternoon.
 By the time we checked into our hotel and settled in, it was already evening.
 Thankfully, Zagreb gets at least 15 hours of sunlight.

-We started with the main square, Ban Josip Jelacic square and took in the drama – the views, the people thronging about, and the energy.
-My husband and daughter settled into having ice-cream at the swanky Millenium, while I visited the unusual-to-say-the-least Museum of Broken Relationships.
+We started with the main square, Ban Josip Jelacic square and took in the drama.
+The views, the people thronging about, and the energy was palpable.
+My husband and daughter settled into having ice-cream at the swanky Millenium, while I visited the unusual-to-say-the-least Museum of Broken Relationships during the one day in Zagreb.
+For our Croatia family vacation itinerary in 2 weeks, we at times did activities together as a family.
+And at other times, split up, with one parent doing a more kid-friendly activity with our daughter.

-Even if you give this museum a miss, strolling around Upper Town – a charming area full of interesting landmarks, museums and small cafes – is recommended.
+Even if you give this museum a miss, strolling around Upper Town is recommended.
+It is a charming area full of interesting landmarks, museums and small cafes.
 Another recommended area to explore is the pedestrian-only Tkalčićeva Street, a beautiful street lined with restaurants, cafes and small boutiques.

-We had decided to limit our time in Zagreb, and while a couple of days are hardly enough to explore neighbouring Slovenia, we did get a delightful whiff and hopefully, would be back someday.
+We had decided to limit our time in Zagreb for our two-week Croatia itinerary for families.
+And while a couple of days are hardly enough to explore neighbouring Slovenia, we did get a delightful whiff and hopefully, would be back someday.

 The next morning, we picked up our rental car and drove down to Ljubljana.
 A beautiful city!
 I cannot recommend it enough.
 My favourite part was the pedestrian-only town center with its colourful buildings.

-We did an entertaining food walk in this city – read more on the food walk in Ljubljana.
+We did an entertaining food walk in Ljubljana, something that even my daughter enjoyed.
 After spending few hours in the city, we drove to our charming B & B in Lake Bled.

 We hadn’t planned any activity around Lake Bled.
 I do recommend renting cycles and exploring the area, for couples with older kids (or without kids).
-We wanted to reach Zagreb by early evening and thought a visit to Postojna caves (a subterranean cave, one of the key tourist attractions, about 1.5-hour drive away) would eat up the whole day.
+We wanted to reach Zagreb by early evening and a visit to Postojna caves would have eaten up the whole day.
+This is a subterranean cave, one of the key tourist attractions that would be of interest to families, about 1.5-hour drive away) .

 We decided on taking a hike in the Vintgar gorge which was just a 15-minute drive away.
-The walk turned out to be an easy and satisfying half-day trip from Bled – something we enjoyed together as a family.
+The walk turned out to be an easy and satisfying half-day trip from Bled.
+It is something we enjoyed together as a family.

 Perhaps because it was a Friday, the drive back to Zagreb had a lot more traffic than what we got coming to Ljubljana.

-We drove to the most visited attraction in Croatia – Plitvice national park.
-We reached there by evening and before going to our charming B & B, we parked opposite Entrance 2 and explored the Upper Lakes area.
-As luck would have it, we had this area mostly to ourselves in the evening.
+Next for our Croatia itinerary for families, we drove to the most visited attraction in Croatia – Plitvice national park.
+We reached there by evening and parked opposite Entrance 2.
+We explored the Upper Lakes area before going to our charming B & B. As luck would have it, we had this area mostly to ourselves in the evening.

-To beat the crowds, we woke up early the next day, had a big breakfast and went to Entrance 1 of the park.
+To beat the crowds, we woke up early the next day and I would recommend that for anyone visiting Croatia with kids.
+We had a big breakfast and went to Park entrance.
 We managed to reach Entrance 1 by 8 am and the Lower Lakes area was already crowded.
 Here is what we did to stay away from the crowds and get the best viewpoints in the park.

-After having lunch at a restaurant near Entrance 1, we drove down to Split, returned the rental car and checked into our hotel in the old town.
-The buzz in the old town during summer is marvellous, and I loved our decision to stay in the old town.
+After having lunch at a restaurant near Entrance 1, we drove down to Split.
+We then returned the rental car and checked into our hotel in the old town.
+The buzz in the old town during summer is marvellous.
+I loved our decision to stay in the old town.

-The Croatia itinerary we followed gave us ample time to relax on 2 different islands.
+The Croatia itinerary we followed gave us ample time to relax on 2 different islands, something that our daughter loved.
 We took a morning (Jadrolinjia) ferry to Hvar.

 The tag of “one of the 10 most beautiful islands in the world” sits well on Hvar.
 This being June, there is breathing space.
 We were transferred to our resort – Little Green Bay, a new luxury property set within a secluded bay.

 Hvar has a reputation of being a party town.
 While that is true, this beautiful island also offers a lot to couples and families.
+So don’t rule it out on a trip to Croatia with kids.
 We rented a car in Hvar town to explore the island.
 You could drive through Stari Grad Plain, a UNESCO World Heritage site, and look at old olive tree plantations and lavender fields.
 And visit the towns of Jelsa and Vrboska on the island.

 For the culturally inclined, a visit to the Fortica is a must.
 Even if you are uninterested in the history, the views looking down over Hvar town and Pakleni islands are stunning.